 Our behaviour policy reflects a positive ethos that builds on intrinsic self-motivation to learn as part of a learning culture.
+At our school we recognise the biggest driver of positive behaviours are positive role models.
 In line with this, there is a joint approach and shared responsibility between the staff, parent, pupils, and governors of the school.